bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library that attempts to speed Apps up by breaking things down into components.
 - [ ] What does it mean to _think_ in react?
+It means to think in terms of self-contained components that can be arranged in a container component.
 - [ ] Describe state.
+State is the heart of the App, all of the most general data is stored in the state.
 - [ ] Describe props.
+Props are the blood of the App, props allow components to have special attributes.
 ## Project Set Up

 Follow these steps to set up and work on your project: